-Readmission and Continuation of Failed Students: RTC policies on this matter vary depending on the circumstances under which the student failed, with different rules applying for those failing in the first semester of the first year, those failing in later semesters, those debarred due to attendance shortage, those who have withdrawn voluntarily, and those who had disciplinary problems while at the college.
+Re-admission and Continuation of Failed Students: RTC policies on this matter vary depending on the circumstances under which the student failed, with different rules applying for those failing in the first semester of the first year, those failing in later semesters, those debarred due to attendance shortage, those who have withdrawn voluntarily, and those with disciplinary problems at the college.
 Details of this policy are available on the college website.
-Failed students desiring readmission must apply by filling out the Readmission Application Form available on the college website and submitting it to the Registrar within three months of the declaration of the semester results.
+Failed students desiring re-admission must apply by filling out the Readmission Application Form and submitting it to the Registrar preferably at least one month before the start of the semester in which readmission is requested.
+However, for re-admission to the first semester students are encouraged to apply before mid-March as seats in their desired programme may not be available later.
 No readmission request will be entertained after that deadline.
 Failure to reply by that deadline will result in the supposition that the student wishes to withdraw from the college.
-Thus, irrespective of whether the student formally requests withdrawal from the college, he or she will be removed from the college role if the proper readmission application form is not filed by this deadline.
+Thus, irrespective of whether the student formally requests withdrawal from the college, he or she will be removed from the college role if the proper re-admission application form is not filed by the relevant deadline.